 *Business Writing test results are available in 3-5 business days.
 All other exam results are available immediately.

 ECC also offers a study program for the WorkKeys® exams called WorkKeys curriculum.
-Call the Career Development Services Office, Building B, Room B120, 847-214-7399, or visit career development services for more information.
+Call Testing Services, Building B, Room B115, 847-214-7150, or email email@example.com to sign up for the study program.

 Successful completion of the WorkKeys® assessments in Applied Mathematics, Graphic Literacy, and Work Place Documents can lead to earning a National Career Readiness Certificate (ACT NCRC), a credential earned by more than 2.3 million people across the United States.

 Before registering, read the following information: